 West of Shetland

-RockRose operations West of Shetland consists of interests in the Greater Laggan area following the successful acquisition of the SSE E&P business.
+RockRose Energy’s operations in the West of Shetland consist of non-operated interests in the Greater Laggan Area, following Viaro Energy’s successful acquisition of the SSE exploration and production gas assets in 2021.

 Greater Laggan Area (GLA)